 The Oakland Water System relies on water supply wells to provide water to our system.
 These supply wells are located in the Borough and are owned, operated and maintained by the Borough of Oakland water department.
-We have ordered the filtration systems for Wells 5, 9, and 10.
-The Borough is prepared to accept bids for the construction once the NJDEP issues the required land use permits.
-We anticipate having the filtration system installed by the end of 2023.
+Work has started at Well 5, Well 9 and Well 10 to install the filtration system.
+The Borough anticipates the project will be completed by the end of February 2024.
+Well 5 is currently offline and will stay offline until the completion of the project.

-For more information, please contact the Borough of Oakland Water Department at 201-337-8104.
+For more information, please contact the Borough of Oakland Water Department at 201-337-8104 or water2@oakland-nj.org

-Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
-You can do this by posting this notice in a public place or distributing copies by hand or mail.
+\Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+You can do this by posting this notice in a public place or distributing copies by hand or mail.\

-This notice is being sent to you by Borough of Oakland Water Department.
+This notice is being sent to you by the Borough of Oakland Water Department.
 State Water System ID#: NJ0242001.